indradhanush/indradhanush.github.io/_posts/blog/2024-10-04-TIL-mysql-upsert-returns-2-rows-affected.md

 If you'd like to check out the code and play around with it yourself you can find it [here](https://github.com/indradhanush/mysql-rows-affected-go).
 And if you liked this blog post, I won't mind you adding a star on the GitHub repo. 😁

+Edit: I went looking for the docs _after_ I published this post today, and found out that this is a  [well-documented and expected behaviour](https://dev.mysql.com/doc/refman/8.4/en/insert-on-duplicate.html):

+> With ON DUPLICATE KEY UPDATE, the affected-rows value per row is 1 if the row is inserted as a new row, 2 if an existing row is updated, and 0 if an existing row is set to its current values.

+While, Postgres on the other hand will return 1 rows affected as the result.
+While I still find it counter-intuitive, my best guess as to why MySQL chose to do this way is that the authors possibly wanted to provide an API to the consumer to distinguish between an `INSERT` and `UPDATE` operation.

 **P.S.:** If you made it this far - thank you for reading but another little tidbit is that you can also run `select row_count()` immediately after a query to get this number.
 But if you run it again the result will be `-1`, since its updated after each query.
 And we've just run a new query in itself with `select row_count()` which affects no rows at all.